 Illustration of a Foot-turned Potters Wheel

-Most people think of the wheel as a component in a transportation device.
-Less people associate the wheel with pottery, its actual origination.
+Most people think of the wheel as a component in a transportation device, but the evolution of the wheel actually began with pottery, its surprising first use.
 The wheel was invented and first used by ancient Sumerian potters (the same Sumerians who invented writing) during the late Neolithic period at around 3500 BCE.
 This exact date of its original use is a little uncertain, as is with many things in ancient history.
 It’s possible the idea was hit upon centuries earlier, but since nobody was around keeping detailed records we can’t be absolutely sure when it was first invented.
 However by 3500 BCE it was certainly in use in that region of the world.
 The device was extremely practical and quickly spread through cultural diffusion, however the Chinese also came across the idea of the wheel around 2800 BCE.

 As valuable to civilization as the wheel is, one might think that it was of the first invention of human civilization But this isn’t the case, as this simple invention occurred well into the Bronze age.
 By this time more complex technologies like metallurgy were already established as an increasingly sophisticated, 2000-year-old science.
 Even pottery as a craft had been around for tens of thousands of years.
 So this is where the story of the invention of the wheel begins, as an artifact assisting in making pottery.
 The potter’s wheel was not a wheel used for rolling or moving things.
 It laid horizontally on its side while pottery was spun on top of it.
 The potter’s wheel was typically made from solid wood or stone and attached to a fixed axle, allowing for smooth, slow and controlled rotation.